I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

 Since Venjix infiltrated an RPM Morpher, it is very likely that the virus was able to gain access to the Morphing Grid.
 As there were other dimensions with their respective Ranger teams, it is more than reasonable to presume that Venjix could have either transported himself to other dimensions or created a copy of himself to ensure his survival and domination over another world.
 This stands to reason why Evox infiltrated into Grid Battleforce's computers and easily entered the Morph X canister for the experiment.
 He must have come out from the multidimensional Morphing Grid.

-Perhaps it is coincidence that a random, sentient virus with incredible power was able to hack into a complex computer system and meld with the untapped power of the Morph X. However, it could also be argued that Evox sought the energy because he had already been exposed to it for some time, like say being trapped inside a device that had access to the Morphing Grid.
+Perhaps it is a coincidence that a random, sentient virus with incredible power was able to hack into a complex computer system and meld with the untapped power of the Morph X. However, it could also be argued that Evox sought the energy because he had already been exposed to it for some time, like say being trapped inside a device that had access to the Morphing Grid.
 Who knows?

 © 2020 Mar Louie Vincent Reyes